Bimodule coefficients, Riesz transforms on Coxeter groups and strong solidity: Introduction

 commute.
 Then the Hecke von Neumann algebra $\calN_q(W)$ satisfies AO$^+$ and is strongly solid. \end{theorem}

+We note that a large part of the analysis in proving Theorem \ref{Thm=IntroHecke} applies to general Hecke algebras.
+However, the strong solidity properties are still pending on whether certain semi-groups extend to quantum Markov semi-groups.
 In the final Section \ref{Sect=Problems} of this paper we summarize some problems that are open to the knowledge of the authors.

 {\bf Structure of the paper.} Section \ref{Sect=Preliminaries} contains the preliminaries.
 Section \ref{Sect=Coefficients} contains results on bimodules and their coefficients.
 We prove Theorem \ref{Theorem=IntroA}.
 We also directly obtain the first strong solidity result, namely Theorem \ref{Thm=IntroPIntegrable}.
 Section \ref{Sect=RieszEtc} introduces quantum Markov semi-groups, the gradient bimodule and the Riesz transform.
 We also derive many of the basic properties.
 Section \ref{section:semi-groups-word-length} proves Theorem \ref{Thm=ReflexionsIntro} and Theorem \ref{Theorem=NoParityIntro}.
 Note that here we also establish the Corollaries \ref{corollary:gradient-Sp-Coxeter-groups} and \ref{corollary:no-labels-two-iff} which make it easy to see if a Coxeter group is small at infinity.
 Section \ref{Sect=Weights} contains an analysis of quantum Markov semi-groups with weights on the generators.
 This applies mostly to right-angled Coxeter groups and it is crucial in the later sections.
-Section \ref{Sect=SolidTensor} proves Theorem \ref{Thm=IntroCoxeter}.
+Section \ref{Sect=SolidTensor} proves strong solidity results for Coxeter groups using tensor methods.
 In Section \ref{Sect=HeckeStronglySolid} we prove Theorem \ref{Thm=IntroHecke}.
 We have included Section \ref{Sect=Problems} to list some problems that are left open.

 {\bf Acknowledgements.} The authors wish to express their gratitude to Mario Klisse for several valuable comments and noting the connections obtained in Section \ref{Sect=SmallAtInfinity}.